 Don't forget to wrap the outside of any two-piece pan in a double layer of heavy-duty aluminum foil before placing in a water bath.

 And that’s pretty much it, friends.
-This roasted corn cheesecake may just become your family’s new favorite Thanksgiving dessert.
+This corn cheesecake may just become your family’s new favorite Thanksgiving dessert.
 Let’s all thank Roberta and make some cheesecake!

 Take care, and have a lovely day.